wombleton/gitlaw-nz/acts/C/Crown Proceedings Act 1950.md

     Schedule 2 clause 1(d): inserted, on 1 January 1989, by section 2 of the Crown Proceedings Amendment Act 1988 (1988 No 115).

-*   2 Proceedings against Her Majesty by way of petition of right, including proceedings by way of petition of right under section 52 of the Naval Prize Act 1864 of the United Kingdom Parliament.
+*   2 Proceedings against the Sovereign by way of petition of right, including proceedings by way of petition of right under section 52 of the Naval Prize Act 1864 of the United Kingdom Parliament.

 ---